 That is actually what a landing page does.
 When a person obtains the information from the outer source about the specific product, feature, information, or service and clicks through the link to its provider, sure, he or she doesn’t dream to spend a lot of time looking for desired product or page among all the links and information provided on your homepage.
 The user wants to «land» directly at that very place which will make it possible for him or her to get what they want as fast as possible and getting enough (but not too much) information to support their decision-making process.
 So, creating a well-thought-out landing page is really vital to strengthen marketing strategy and increase conversion rates.

 In general, typical landing pages often have:

 2) Testimonials and signs of trust.
 People usually tend to trust more to what is already used or tried by other people and recommended as worth attention.
-Therefore, testimonials from clients, considerable numbers of followers in social networks, awards and certificates can have a great impact on conversion rate.
+Therefore, testimonials from clients, considerable numbers of followers in social networks, awards, and certificates can have a great impact on the conversion rate.

 Here are some examples of landing pages created by Tubik Studio designers.